 About dozen people, including lawyers and entertainment industry executives helped raise funds and on August 24, 2006, Rocha was released from custody.

 On October 28, 2008, the Los Angeles District Attorney dismissed the charges.
-Rocha sought compensation from the State of California, but his claim was denied.
+Rocha sought compensation from the State of California and in December 2013, he was awarded $305,9000.

 – Maurice Possley